 Notice Of Appointment To Non-tenure-track Faculty

+Appointments of non-tenure-track faculty are subject to all applicable policies of the Board of Trustees of the University of Arkansas, the University of Arkansas System, and of this campus.
+In particular, all appointments are subject to Board of Trustees Policy 405.1 and Board of Trustees Policy 405.4, including, but not limited to, with regard to the provisions on appointment periods.

+Notice of Appointment.

-A written letter or other notice of appointment for non-tenure track faculty shall include notification that appointment is limited to the one period specified of an academic or fiscal year or less (a semester or other term).
+A written letter or other notice of appointment for non-tenure track faculty shall include notification of the length, including the start and end dates, of such appointment.
 The notice serves to establish the period and conditions of appointment and constitutes the notice of termination as well as of appointment.
-That each notice of appointment makes this clear does not preclude the employment of the faculty member for another period of time, for a period of up to a fiscal or academic year, in a following year or years.
+That each notice of appointment makes this clear does not preclude the employment of the faculty member for another period of time in a following year or years.